I just got back from one of the most unforgettable trips of my life, Nepal on ActionAid’s side.

 Suddenly the last day comes and with it the moment to say goodbye.
 They are going back to their lives in Italy and me and Alberto are staying to tell more stories.
 A veil of melancholy blows in the air.
 It has been an intense week with very few hours of sleep, we all pushed ourselves a little further than we thought emotionally, our hearts are whole and broken at the same time.
 This kind of trips are the most fulfilling, they’ll stay with you forever, they throw life at you and a perception of it you could’t find in many other ways, these trips change you.

 On the ActionAid’s office terrace we have one last chat, there are many tears flowing.
 I look at the supporters and I envy those tears, cause those tears come only from living a story and I know I’ll always want to tell those stories instead.
 But maybe you can live those stories through a lens or a pen too, cause I have their same tears of joy and nostalgia right now, while I’m writing these words, knowing I had the opportunity to be there for these beautiful experience that has been an important life lesson, but above anything else, a lesson of humanity.

 Thank you with all my heart ActionAid for this experience I’ll always bring with me.
-Thank you Vivian & Giorgia for putting it all together, thank you Paolo & Alberto for being my media dream team.
+Thank you Vivian & Giorgia for putting it all together, thank you Paolo.
 And a huge thank you to the supporters for making me feel so many emotions through your stories.
 See you on the next adventure!